icopy-site/awesome-cn/docs/awesome/awesome-digital-history.md

 - [Geospatial Historian](https://geospatialhistorian.wordpress.com/) - Open HGIS Lessons and Resources.
 - [Grundlagen, Methoden und Anwendungen der Digital History](https://dh-erfurt.github.io/digital-history/home.html) - Teaching and collaborative resources for digital history (University of Erfurt).
 - [HIST 7370](https://cblevins.github.io/f19-dig-hist/) - Online course for Methods and Readings in Digital History.
-- [History Toolkit](https://dg.philhist.unibas.ch/en/studium/history-a-toolkit-for-students/) - History Toolkit for Students.
+- [History Toolkit](https://dg.philhist.unibas.ch/en/studium/history-a-toolkit-for-students/) - Toolkit designed to support students in their historical studies and research.
 - [Introduction to Digital History](https://wissen-ist-acht.github.io/digitalhistory.intro/) - This guide, created in the fall semester of 2022, accompanies the introductory courses in history at the University of Basel and is intended to provide a first insight into the field of digital history.
 - [Introduction to Python for Humanists](https://python-textbook.pythonhumanities.com/intro.html) - A textbook offering a comprehensive introduction to Python programming, tailored for researchers and students in the humanities.
 - [Local Linkages](https://locallinkages.org/) - Professional development curriculum to introduce to historical research methods and digital history skills.